On the number of binary quadratic forms having discriminant $1-4p$, $p$ prime: Preliminary lemmas

-As is well-known by now, in problems involving summations over Jacobi symbols where both arguments are variable, it is often necessary to consider the sum over just one variable.
-In such cases Lemma \ref{double} does not apply, and so we will require the following result which is derived from the Siegel-Walfisz theorem:
+As is well-known by now, in problems involving summations over Kronecker symbols where both arguments are variable, it is often necessary to consider the sum over just one variable.
+In such cases Lemma \ref{double} does not apply, and so we will require the following result, which is derived from the Siegel--Walfisz theorem.